Are you inspired by a project where you can work on 'Optimization methods for aberration compensation’? We like to get in touch with you!

 The department of Mathematics and Computer Science at TU/e is looking for a PhD candidate who is willing to take up the challenge of conducting research in close collaboration with industry.
 In particular with ASML, world's leader in lithography technology; see https://www.asml.com.
 You will spend part of your time at ASML.

-Due to the every increasing demand for smaller and smarter electronics, there is also a growing demand for high end machines to manufacture these.
-The working of these so-called photolithography machines relies on an optical system that can very precisely direct light of small wave length, typically extreme ultraviolet (EUV), to a substrate to create the nanometer-scale structures required for the electronics.
-However, optical systems are prone to aberrations, i.e., small distortions of the image on the wafer plane, that have to be corrected.
-The purpose of this research is to design optical systems that minimize these aberrations, and is conducted in collaboration with ASML.
+Due to the ever growing demand for smaller and smarter electronics, there is a growing demand for high-end photolithography machines to manufacture these.
+Crucial for the workings of these machines are optical systems that can very accurately direct light of small wave length, typically extreme ultraviolet, to a substrate to create the nanometer-scale structures required for the electronics.
+However, optical systems are prone to aberrations, i.e., small distortions of the image on the wafer plane, which have to be corrected.
+The purpose of this research project is to develop methodologies for the design of optical systems that minimize these aberrations.

-We are looking for talented, enthusiastic PhD candidates who meet the following requirements:
+We are looking for a talented, enthusiastic PhD candidate who meets the following requirements:

 The application should consist of the following parts:

 Please apply by using the 'Apply now' button on top of this page.

 You can upload a maximum of 5 documents (max.
 2 MB each).